iterorganization/IMAS-MUSCLE3/docs/source/actor_visualization.rst

     the last MUSCLE message was received, allowing for inspection of the received data.
     If `False`, the server stops after the last MUSCLE message is received.
 Defaults to `False`.
   - ***open_browser***: (bool) If `True`, automatically opens a new tab in your web browser to the visualization page upon starting.
-Defaults to True.
+Defaults to `True`.

 Available Ports
 ---------------